jordanwhite268/Zodiac_Analysis/README.md

 * I wrote to SQL tables via Python
 * I read in data from SQL tables via Python
 * I updated SQL tables via python
-## Visual/Present Data -
+## Visual/Present Data
-## Best Practices -
+## Best Practices
-I created a custom data dictionary for this project, which can be found in the repo as Zodiac_Analysis_Data_Dictionary.pdf.
+* I created a custom data dictionary for this project, which can be found in the repo as Zodiac_Analysis_Data_Dictionary.pdf.
-I utilized a Virtual Environment
+* I utilized a Virtual Environment.
+Details on how to run can be found below.
 ## Interpretation of Data
 I have annotated and commented my code in a Jupyter notebook so that it should be easy to follow and understand the steps being taken in each cell.
 GitHub Repository - My GitHub repository has 24 commits as of 3/26/24.